JagritParakh/Eobard-Thawne/README.md

 ---

 # More and more features will by added by me in the future.
-Those will include economy commands, modals, games, etc.
+Those will include music commands, modals, games, etc.